enarjord/passivbot_binance_isolated_margin_legacy/README.md

 it will use the account's trade history to make trading decisions

-consider changing "snapshot_timestamp_millis" from 0 to current unix time in milliseconds, see more below
+if using an account with recent trade history and you wish to start fresh, consider changing "snapshot_timestamp_millis" from 0 to current unix time in milliseconds, see more below

 run in terminal: